 With new requirements for comprehensive sexual health education in place, many districts are incorporating new instructional materials and instruction on sexual violence prevention.
-We expect to see an increase in the number of requests for technical assistance, resources, and training.
+OSPI expects to see an increase in the number of requests for technical assistance, resources, and training.
+A bill was passed by the legislature in 2023 requiring schools to provide sex trafficking prevention education starting no later than the 2025-26 school year.
+Staff expect to work with a number of internal and external partners to identify high-quality instructional materials for this purpose, and to begin providing professional development on this topic.